Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="QandA"></span>

-There’s a better way to set up a Boolean type, though, using a feature known as a ***type definition***:
+There's a better way to set up a Boolean type, though, using a feature known as a ***type definition***:

 ```C
 typedef int Bool;
 ```

 Notice that the name of the type being defined comes *last*.
 Note also that I've capitalized the word `Bool`.
-Capitalizing the first letter of a type name isn’t required; it’s just a convention that some C programmers employ.
+Capitalizing the first letter of a type name isn't required; it's just a convention that some C programmers employ.

 Using `typedef` to define `Bool` causes the compiler to add `Bool` to the list of type names that it recognizes. `Bool` can now be used in the same way as the built-in type names—in variable declarations, cast expressions, and elsewhere.
 For example, we might use `Bool` to declare variables: